elixir-lang/elixir/lib/elixir/pages/references/syntax-reference.md

 ### Qualified calls (remote calls)

-Qualified calls, such as `Math.add(1, 2)`, must start with characters and then follow the same rules as as variables, which are optionally followed by parentheses, and then arguments.
+Qualified calls, such as `Math.add(1, 2)`, must start with characters and then follow the same rules as variables, which are optionally followed by parentheses, and then arguments.
 Qualified calls also support operators, such as `Kernel.+(1, 2)`.
 Elixir also allows the function name to be written between double- or single-quotes, allowing any character in between the quotes, such as `Math."++add++"(1, 2)`.

 Similar to non-qualified calls, parentheses have different meaning for zero-arity calls (i.e. calls without arguments).
 If parentheses are used, such as `mod.fun()`, it means a function call.
 If parenthesis are skipped, such as `map.field`, it means accessing a field of a map.